 Hawkins, Van Ryswyk.
 Application of advanced analytical techniques to food, pharmaceutical, materials, forensics, biochemical, and archaeological problems.
 Techniques include atomic absorption spectroscopy, fluorescence, mass spectrometry, NMR, chromatography, voltammetry, and a range of surface analyses.
 Prerequisite: Chemistry 109.
 Corequisite: Chemistry 114.
 (Spring)

 Hawkins, Van Ryswyk.
 Fundamentals of modern instrumental design, application, and usage with an emphasis on the underlying principles of operation.
 Chemometrics.
 Prerequisites: Chemistry 103; Engineering 59 advised.
 (Spring)

 Van Ryswyk.
 New strategies for the synthesis and preparation of materials on the meso- and nanoscale, their characterization, and potential applications.
 Examples may include solids (insulators, semiconductors, conductors, superconductors, magnetic materials) and soft materials (polymers, gels, liquid crystals).
 Prerequisite: Chemistry 52, Engineering 106, or Physics 56.

 Staff.
 Prerequisites: Sophomore/junior standing and instructor approval.
 (Fall and Spring)

 151–152.
 Research Problems (2-3)

 Staff.
 A year-long experimental or computational investigation in chemistry under the direction of a faculty adviser.
 Two oral reports and a written thesis are required.
-2 or 3 credit hours per semester.
-(2 credit hours equals a minimum of 6 hours of laboratory per week, 3 credit hours equals a minimum of 10 hours of laboratory per week: additional library time is required.)
+Two or three credit hours per semester.
+(Two credit hours equal a minimum of six hours of laboratory per week, three credit hours equals a minimum of ten hours of laboratory per week: additional library time is required.)
 Prerequisites: Senior standing.
 (Fall and Spring)